searchstax/searchstudio-ux-samples/pages/js/smart-answers-standalone/README.md

   sessionId: makeId(25),
 });
 ```
-The Smart Answers widget is then attached to an HTML container:
+The Smart Answers widget is then attached to the HTML container:

 ```typescript
 searchstax.addAnswerWidget("searchstax-answer-container", {